 Mr. Amar is a professor at Yale Law School.
+July 9, 2018

-Judge Brett Kavanaugh, shown here in 2004, is President Trump's nominee for the Supreme Court.Scott J. Ferrell/Congressional Quarterly, via Getty Images president promised to select "someone with impeccable credentials, great intellect, unbiased judgment, and deep reverence for the laws and Constitution of the United States."
+The nomination of Judge Brett Kavanaugh to be the next Supreme Court justice is President Trump's finest hour, his classiest move.
+Last week the president promised to select "someone with impeccable credentials, great intellect, unbiased judgment, and deep reverence for the laws and Constitution of the United States."
 In picking Judge Kavanaugh, he has done just that.